Where is Muktinath Located? location, History, And Significance

 What is Muktinath Famous For

-Muktinath is also famous for the 108 water spouts in the temple and for the perpetual flame that burns at the temple entrance.
-It’s said to be fueled by natural gas that seeps from the earth, and no one knows how the flame manages to burn steadily without ever being extinguished by wind or rain.
+Muktinath is also famous for the 108 water spouts in the temple and the perpetual flame burning at the temple entrance.
+It's said to be fueled by natural gas that seeps from the earth, and no one knows how the flame manages to burn steadily without ever being extinguished by wind or rain.

 Accommodation Around Muktinath